-- For the thirty-first consecutive year, the County was awarded the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association (GFOA) of the United States and Canada for the FY 15 Comprehensive Annual Financial Report (CAFR). - Services provided by the Comptroller's Office, including payment of Property Taxes and utility bills, are provided at County Library branches and the County Office Building.
-The County pays the Library an administrative fee for providing this service. - In FY 16, the County maintained its bond rating levels of strong creditworthiness with the three following major credit rating agencies:
+- For the thirtieth consecutive year, the County was awarded the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association (GFOA) of the United States and Canada for the FY 14 Comprehensive Annual Financial Report (CAFR). - Services provided by the Comptroller's Office, including payment of property taxes and utility bills, are provided at County Library branches in addition to the County Office Building.
+The County pays the Library an administrative fee for providing this service. - In FY 15, the County maintained its bond rating levels of strong creditworthiness with the three following major credit rating agencies:

-= Moody's Investors Service Aa1 Standard & Poor's AAA Fitch AAA
+Moody's Investors Service Aa1

+Standard & Poor's AAA

+Fitch AAA